hundrieser/FSS/README.md

 + `FSS.test`: Test for the presence of finite sample smeariness.
 + `guideline.one.sample.test` and `guideline.two.sample.test`: A  procedure which automatically chooses the appropriate test depending on the presence of finite sample smeariness.

 This package continues to be under development, and has only been tested on Mac OS 14.2.1 with R 4.0.3.
-This release should not be considered stable.

 # Installation
 This package may be installed as follows, using the `devtools` R package.
 If you do not have the `devtools`